tiancj/hid_download_py/README.md

-# NOTE- THIS REPO HAS MOVE TO https://github.com/OpenBekenIOT

 # What is this?

 This repo is a fork of a Beken repo which can program BK7321 series devices over serial using the serial bootloader.